d1618033/python-redfish-utility/docs/slate/source/includes/_rawcommands.md

 - **--https**

 Use the provided CA bundle or SSL certificate with your login to connect securely to the system in remote mode.
 This flag has no effect in local mode.

 #### Inputs

-File

-Input the file containing the JSON information you wish to use for the HTTP RESTful PATCH command.
+None

 #### Outputs